thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

     </div>

 Here we create a [Kendo NumericTextBox](http://demos.kendoui.com/web/numerictextbox/index.html) for the ContractWeight property of an Order.
-The numeric textbox is setup to only support two decimal places and the user must enter a value which is greater than or equal to one.
+The numeric textbox is set up to only support two decimal places and the user must enter a value which is greater than or equal to one.

-The `Deferred()` call makes the Kendo UI MVC extensions wait on injecting the necessary Javascript into the page in order to setup the widget.
-The normal workflow for the extensions is automatically inserting a &lt;script&gt; tag, which contains the javascript needed to setup the element as a Kendo widget, right after the element you want to be a Kendo widget.
-Deferring the creation of this script tag means that you're in charge of telling the extensions when it should generate the Javascript for the deferred widgets.
-To make the extensions generate the Javascript for the deferred widgets, you have to call `@Html.Kendo().DeferredScripts()`.
-The standard convention for &lt;script&gt; tags is to add them at the end of the &lt;body&gt;, so this is the recommended place for calling the `DeferredScripts` function.
+The `Deferred()` call makes the Kendo UI MVC extensions wait on injecting the necessary JavaScript into the page in order to setup the widget.
+The normal workflow for the extensions is automatically inserting a `<script>` tag, which contains the JavaScript needed to setup the element as a Kendo widget, right after the element you want to be a Kendo widget.
+Deferring the creation of this script tag means that you're in charge of telling the extensions when it should generate the JavaScript for the deferred widgets.
+To make the extensions generate the JavaScript for the deferred widgets, you have to call `@Html.Kendo().DeferredScripts()`.
+The standard convention for `<script>` tags is to add them at the end of the `<body>`, so this is the recommended place for calling the `DeferredScripts` function.

     <div>